iegor-toporov/project_cv_parking_lot_feb2025/README.md

 - detect cars
 - classify the parked cars into properly parked or not
 - segment the cars
-- create a minimap of detected spots and cars \n Images datased used: https://web.inf.ufpr.br/vri/databases/parking-lot-database/ These are the only images that were used to develop the system.
+- create a minimap of detected spots and cars.

+Images datased used: https://web.inf.ufpr.br/vri/databases/parking-lot-database/ These are the only images that were used to develop the system.